 In the end we booked an AirBnB in the Wicklow Mountains, as we figured it was an hour’s drive from Dublin and we could be back before midnight after the concert.

 It was not a bad idea.
 In fact it turned out great, as the concert was on a Thursday night and so it gave us a long weekend to enjoy the location.
-However it is perfectly fine to visit the area one day trips from Dublin.
+However it is perfectly fine to visit the area on a day trips from Dublin.

 Below I show you everything you need to know before heading to this beautiful county Wicklow as destination.